chrishaslehurst/chrishaslehurst.github.io/about.md

 </div>
 </div>

-I studied a Masters degree in Computer Science for Games at Sheffield Hallam University.
+Before that, I studied a Masters degree in Computer Science for Games at Sheffield Hallam University.